emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 # Rule 7: Adopt the proper privacy protocols {-}

-In data sets where privacy is important, be sure to have a plan in place to protect data confidentiality.
+In datasets where privacy is important, be sure to have a plan in place to protect data confidentiality.
 You should consider the different data stakeholders when developing privacy protocols for your data storage.
 These stakeholders include funding agencies, human subjects or entities,